mat-sik/booking-system/README.md

 ### Deleting an existing booking

-Deleting a booking is a simpler operation than inserting, because there is no need to check for conflicts.
+Deleting a booking is simpler than inserting one because there is no need to check for conflicts.

 The parameters for `date`, `serviceId` and _id of the booking are needed.